 Pasta Caprese Recipe (low carb)

 If you are looking for a quick and easy low carb lunch, look no further.
-This caprese pasta recipe using zucchini noodles can be made in minutes and are full of flavor.
+This keto caprese pasta recipe using zucchini noodles can be made in minutes and are full of flavor.
 Using fresh garlic, basil and mozzarella, these zucchini noodles will be sure to satisfy your pasta cravings.

 Ingredients